 But, in hindsight, had I purchased a pet insurance plan, I likely would have saved money on providing for my animals particularly in terms of bills from a licensed veterinarian.
 It’s something other pet parents should consider, and it’s often worth the additional cost of the monthly premiums.

 Pet insurance plans differ depending on the insurer you get coverage from and whether you pick a plan that covers accidents only, accidents and illnesses only, or accidents, illness, and routine care.
-But what most pet insurance plans have in common is a waiting period before coverage kicks in.
+But what most pet insurance plans have in common is that there is a waiting period before coverage kicks in.

-While the length of the waiting period varies from one pet health insurance plan to another, it is standard for insurance coverage not to kick in right away after you buy it.
+While the length of the waiting period varies from one pet health insurance plan to the next, it is standard for insurance coverage not to kick in right away after you buy it.
 That’s because no insurance company wants pet owners to buy a policy only after their animal has started showing symptoms of a medical problem.

 Are There Any Pet Insurance Policies with No Waiting Period?